+When you write the letter there is no reason to me mean and nasty.
+Be sure you present your side of the issue with a level head reasonable tone.
 Explain in your letter that you are unhappy with their services, tell them why, and say you want out of their program and expect a refund paid by X date.
 Give them at least two weeks from the day you send your letter.

 In the letter let them know that if you can not come to a mutually agreeable solution you plan to send a copy of your complaint with the following people: